AbhinashShrestha/GBHCI/README.md

 ## USAGE
  REQUIRES A classifier .h5 model trained on the bespoke dataset.
 Email for the classifier or train your own using the main_efficientnet.py

+## License and Support

+This project is licensed under the Apache License.
+You are free to use, modify, and distribute the code as per the terms of the license.

+While the code is open-source, please note that any support or assistance provided in relation to this project is not free.
+If you require support or assistance in using this project, please contact me for details about support options and pricing.